At Carlton : 1974 - 1976

 Malcolm (Mal) John Toy was originally recruited from Airport West.
 He represented Carlton at Under 19 level in 1974, and at Reserves level from 1974-76 as a tall mobile centre half-forward or full-forward.
 His best effort in a game was 8 goals in round 7, 1975 against South Melbourne Reserves at Princes Park.

 Mal crossed to Brunswick in the VFA in 1977, and had a distinguished career as club captain, Premiership player and VFA state representative.
 He was one of Brunswick's best players at centre half-forward in their 1980 2nd Division Grand Final win over Yarraville.
 Two other ex-Blues in that side were Ken Laker, and Tony West - who had played 8 games for Essendon, and beat Mal by 1 vote for Carlton's Under-19 Best and Fairest in 1974.
+Mal would have a distinguished career at Brunswick including Captaining the team and winning the 1982 Best and Fairest award with the 'Wicks'.

 Sadly, Mal lost a long battle with cancer on Boxing Day 2008 - far too young at just 51, and therefore did not live to see his son Josh signed as a priority recruit for the Gold Coast Suns.
 Josh Toy played his first AFL game as his team's substitute in round 2, 2011 - the Suns debut match - against Carlton at the Gabba in Brisbane.
+Josh would play 13 games from 2011-12 with the Suns and kick a goal with them before heading back to Melbourne.
+He would play with EDFL team Aberfeldie where he would rack up over 200 senior games.

 Career Highlights1974 - 2nd Under 19's Best and Fairest.